Schoenoplectus americanus: Description

+Distribution and habitat

+It is native to the Americas, where it is known from Alaska to Nova Scotia and all the way into southern South America; it is most common along the East and Gulf Coasts of the United States and in parts of the western states.
+It grows in many types of coastal and inland wetland habitat, as well as sagebrush, desert scrub, chaparral, and plains.

+Ecology

 This plant, particularly the rhizomes, are a food source of muskrat, nutria, and other animals; it is strongly favored by the snow goose in its wintering grounds.

+Uses

 Native American groups used this plant for many purposes, including food, basketry, and hatmaking.
 It is used for revegetation projects in salt marsh habitat in its native range.
 It is a model organism in the study of salt marsh ecology and its response to climate change (currently global warming).